 The Craftsman Home

-Beautiful hand-made reproduction furniture of the California Arts & Crafts period, with heavy emphasis on Greene & Greene influenced stylings.
+Beautiful hand-made reproduction furniture of the California Arts & Crafts period, with a heavy emphasis on Greene & Greene-influenced stylings.

 Kevin Rodel Furniture & Design Studio

 Mr. Rodel has been designing handmade custom fine furniture in Maine since 1986 in a consolidation of Asian and European Arts & Crafts traditions.
 He is the co-author of Arts and Crafts furniture; from Classic to Contemporary

 One of a kind custom furniture in the style of Greene and Greene.
 Arnold d'Epagnier goes considerably beyond the Greene and Greene tradition to create unique works.